List of world champions in men's water polo: Most successful coaches

 The following table is pre-sorted by number of gold medals (in descending order), date of winning the last gold medal (in ascending order), name of the coach (in ascending order), respectively.

-There are three coaches who led men's national water polo teams to win two or more gold medals at the World Aquatics Championships.
+There are four coaches who led men's national water polo teams to win two or more gold medals at the World Aquatics Championships.

 Ratko Rudić led three men's national water polo teams to win gold medals at the World Aquatics Championships.
 He guided Yugoslavia men's national team to a gold medal in 1986, Italy men's national team to a gold medal in 1994, and Croatia men's national team to a gold medal in 2007, making him the first and only coach to lead three different men's national water polo teams to the world titles.

 Spaniard Juan Jané coached the Spain men's national team to two consecutive gold medals at the World Aquatics Championships in 1998 and 2001.

-Alessandro Campagna is another coach who led men's national water polo team(s) to win two gold medals.
-Under his leadership, the Italy men's national team won two world titles in 2011 and 2019.
+Alessandro Campagna and Ivica Tucak are other coaches who led men's national water polo teams to win two gold medals.
+Under Campagna's leadership, the Italy men's national team won two world titles in 2011 and 2019.
+Tucak guided Croatia men's national team to win gold medals in 2017 and 2024.